alexewerlof/namespacejs/README.md

     var hello = com.userpixel.example.hello( 'world' );

-For this namespace a series of nested objects are created:
+For this namespace a series of nested objects are created (if necessary):

 ```Javascript
 var org = {